daytonaio/content/guides/20240820_guide_devcontainer_feature.md

 ### TL;DR

-- **Clone and Prepare**: Fork and clone the feature-starter repository.
+This guide helps you:

-- **Create Feature Directory**: Set up the `huggingface` directory within the `src` folder.
+- **Create a Devcontainer Feature**: Start by forking and cloning a starter repository..
-- **Configure and Implement**: Define metadata in `devcontainer-feature.json` and implement the feature installation script.
+- **Set Up Your Feature**: Define metadata in `devcontainer-feature.json` and implement the feature installation script.
-- **Test and Publish**: Test the feature locally and publish it using GitHub Actions.
+- **Test and Publish**: Validate your feature locally and then publish it using GitHub Actions.

 ## Step 1: Preparations